Open Procedure Workflow

 5. Test your Tender Questionnaire

-6. Publish your Tender Questionnaire and Notice(s)
+6. Publish your Tender Notice(s) and Questionnaire

-- New suppliers without logins will need to request accounts in order to participate in the Tender.
+• New suppliers without logins will need to request accounts in order to participate in the Tender.

-- See here for guidance on how to accept these user account requests.
+• See here for guidance on how to accept these user account requests.

 8. Respond to Clarification Questions raised by participating suppliers